keithalewis/math/opm.md

 __Exercise__. _If $Rs\notin [S^-,S^+]$ in the binomial model then there is an arbitrage_.

-_Hint_: If $Rs > S^+$ the bond is always more valuable than the stock so short the the stock and buy bond.
+_Hint_: If $Rs > S^+$ the bond is always more valuable than the stock so short the stock and buy bond.
 If $Rs < S^-$ the bond is always less valuable than the stock so short the bond and buy the stock.